dawapaljor/sft-report/src/pages/content/0-report.md

 Interspersed with accounts of the events as they unfolded are identifications and profiles of united front figures and groups that, to varying extents, were associated with and/or involved in the harassment and intimidation of and assaults on protesters.

-<h2  id="saturdaynov11" class="text-3xl font-extrabold py-10 underline decoration-amber-300 underline-offset-8 decoration-8 ">Saturday, November 11</h2>
+<h2  id="saturdaynov11" class="text-xl font-extrabold py-10 underline decoration-amber-300 underline-offset-8 decoration-8 ">Saturday, November 11</h2>

  *Three days before Xi’s arrival in San Francisco*